HELP WITH DEBT

 Studies show that the most effective savers are those who save small, affordable amounts every month rather than those who attempt to put away larger chunks of their disposable income.
 If you get into the habit of saving little and often, it’s surprising how quickly your money will grow.

 Savings are great, but you also need emergency savings.
-Think of your savings as your umbrella for that unavoidable rainy day.
-Knowing that you have an emergency pot of money gives you peace of mind. and buys you a little time and breathing space if you ever have an issue that limits your income or seriously affects your outgoings.
+Think of your emergency savings as your umbrella for that unavoidable rainy day.
+Knowing that you have an emergency pot of money gives you peace of mind, and buys you a little time and breathing space if you ever have an issue that limits your income or seriously affects your outgoings.